eformsignen/eformsignen.github.io/help/chapter6.rst

 -  **Set document password**\: Set to require recipients to verify their identity when opening the document.

-   - **Verification method**\: Set a verification password that recipients must enter when viewing the document.
+   - **Require document password**\: Set a verification password in which recipients must enter when viewing the document.
 The password can be the recipient name, a value entered directly by the sender, or a field in the document.

-   - **Email verification**\: Require recipients to verify identity using email.
-The 6-digit code will be sent to recipients' email and the recipients must enter the code in the identity verification window.
+   - **Require email verification**\: Require recipients to verify their identity using email.
+A 6-digit code will be sent to recipients' email and the recipients must enter the code in the identity verification window.